Does this excerpt from Dinosaur Brains: Dealing with All Those Impossible People at Work seem familiar?

 Luckily we can improve our ability to make better decisions:

 Maybe executives in responsible positions should be required to keep logs, as sea captains do.
 After each decision, a manager would list his or her reasons for having made it and record how it turned out.

 … Usually the only information we have about how and why decisions were made is in the self-serving memoirs of great managers, which leave us feeling that some people just have it and other don't.
 But what is “it?”
 We have very little vocabulary for talking about internal thought processes.
 Decisions feel as if they jump fully grown from one's head.

-Daniel Kahneman advocates for recording your decisions as well.
+Daniel Kahneman advocates for recording your decisions in a dedicated decision journal.

 A good decision is known before the outcome.
 It involves a mental representation of the facts known at the time as well as applied judgment.
 Good decisions are valuable but they are more valuable if they are part of a good decision process because a good process allows for feedback about where you can improve.
 This feedback, in turn, allows you to constantly get better at making decisions.